CookieJarApps/UpdateScanner/README.md

 Automatically detects where you installed your apps from, and shows what updates are available, all in one place.

 Supported app stores:
-- Google Play (experimental)
-- F-droid
 - GitHub

 Coming soon app stores:
+- Google Play
+- F-droid
 - ApkMirror
 - GitLab